- Home›

 Semester - usually a fifteen-week period in which college courses are completed.

-Traditional Classroom Course - students and instructors meet in a classroom at one of the College’s campuses at designated days and times.
+Traditional Classroom Course - offered in fully in person instruction at an assigned campus at designated days and times.

 Subject Abbreviations: